 The Museum of Fine Arts, Houston is playing host to masterpieces from Kuwait’s al-Sabah Collection, "one of the greatest collections of Islamic art in the world."
 The show runs until January 26, 2014. (photos)

 Cateline la broderesse reports that she has created an album of photos from King's and Queen's A&S Championship, which took place recently in the Kingdom of the East.
 The photos are available on Google.

 Digging for a new rail line in london, England has revelaed a mass grave with 13 skeletons in it.
 Dates based on pottery indicate that the graves date to the mid 1300s.

-Kathryn reports that Their Majesties Garick and Yasamin of the Kingdom of the Outlands have offered elevation to two of Their subjects at the recent StagCon event.
+At al-Barran Midwinter, Their Majesties Garick and Yasamin of the Kingdom of the Outlands placed Baroness Elisée de Calais on vigil to contemplate elevation to the Order of the Pelican.

 Researchers might often wonder what went on in Roman baths, and now archaeologist Alissa Whitmore believes she may have some answers.
 For some time, Whitmore has studied objects discovered in the drains of Roman bathhouses, and has presented her findings at the annual meeting of the Archaeological Institute of America in Seattle.